-This Spaghetti with Nomato Sauce was born of the need for a nightshade-free substitute for tomato paste, puree, and sauce.
-YAY!
-Not only does this sauce work well in soups, stir-fries, and curries, but it makes for a fantastic autoimmune protocol-friendly spaghetti.
-Seriously, it was amazing.
-With all that oregano, this sauce smells just like real marinara sauce… and it has a rich, beautiful color thanks to the beets.
+Nightshades give me belly aches and don’t do any favors for my arthritis, either.
+So this Spaghetti with Nomato Sauce has become my go-to substitute for tomato paste, puree, and sauce.
+Not only does the sauce work well in soups, stir-fries, and curries, but it makes for a fantastic autoimmune protocol-friendly spaghetti.
+It smells just like real marinara sauce and has a rich, beautiful color thanks to the beets.
 Since its inception this recipe has become a staple, with portions of sauce stored in the freezer for easy access any time I need it.
 (It keeps for about three months in my experience.)
 If you feel the sauce is too thick, add vegetable broth to taste while blending.
-I like to make it with multicolored carrots for a somewhat darker, more reddish hue, but the flavor will turn out just as well with your typical orange carrots if that’s all you can find.
+I like to make it with multicolored carrots for a somewhat darker, more reddish hue, but the flavor will turn out just as well with orange carrots if that’s all you can find.
 And the color varies every time I make it, so don’t be concerned if yours doesn’t look quite the same.
-Don’t worry about the weight of the carrots or beets, either: I know weight is the preferred measurement for baking, but most cooking is extremely forgiving.
-I’ve never weighed my ingredients for this recipe and I’ve enjoyed the result every time!